 Photographing Your Work - A Tutorial

 For many woodturners photography quickly becomes yet another tool of the craft.
 We spend hours creating works of beauty so we naturally want to showcase our work at its best.
-Acceptance to exhibitions or juried events often requires us to be somewhat proficient in photography.
+Acceptance to exhibitions or judged events often requires us to be somewhat proficient in photography.
 For those of us who share our work on the net, images are our primary means of communication.
 Yet photography can be daunting to those who are new to the subject.

 Advance Woodturing Technique